pr0g/as/README.md

 ### Row/Column Major

-- Storage: **Row major**
+- Storage: **Row or column major**
   - Basis axes data is contiguous
-  - All hardcoded matrices (e.g. projection matrices) are in row major format
+  - All hardcoded matrices (e.g. projection matrices) are written with their basis vectors being contiguous (the rows in the C++ array correspond to rows or columns depending on which convention is used)

 ```c++
 // e.g.